GOTeDNA-OBON/gotedna/README.md

 -   Clean/tidy data
 -   Visualization

+To load the package:

 ``` r
 library("GOTeDNA")
 ```

 ### Shiny

-Once the package is loaded, the Shiny application can be launched using the following function:
+The Shiny application can be launched with:

 ``` r
 run_gotedna_app()